QCAFrankBlokdijk/1701QCA-Assessment3/journal/journal.md

 However, in terms of the idea itself, it's one that I've had for quite some time.
 So it came rather easily in that sense.
 It was the simplifying it and bringing it down to size that I found rather difficult.

 In designing the product itself, I personally like the boxier, rustic aesthetic a lot.
 So I found that I could combine the two aesthetics of light up, electronics with the rustic exterior of a wooden box, and I really like that idea!
 It reminds me a lot of the useless switch boxes that turns themselves off when you turn them on.

-Either way, I'm very excited to continue work on this project.

 ## Reflection ##